swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 - You get no notice at build time or runtime about the malfunction

-For the remainder of this proposal, we’ll describe test APIs which exhibit this problem as **lossy without interop**.
+For the remainder of this proposal, we’ll describe test APIs which exhibit this limitation as **lossy without interop**.

-This problem risks regressing test coverage for projects which migrate to Swift Testing.
-Furthermore, projects that have switched completely to Swift Testing may want to go and ensure they don't inadvertently add XCTest API.
+You could regress test coverage if you migrate to Swift Testing without replacing usage of lossy without interop test APIs.
+Furthermore, you may want to ensure you don't inadvertently introduce new XCTest API after completing your Swift Testing migration.

 ## Proposed solution